quinn0823/apple-siri-voice-navigation/README.md

 # Apple Siri Voice Navigation
 Here is the text used by Apple Siri Voice Navigation for ETS2 / ATS.

 You can edit the json file and create a pull request if you find something wrong.
-Also, you can create a new json file for another language.
+Also, you can create a copy of [template.json](template.json) for another language.

 ## File Structure
 ```